KufiyaTech/WRO2024/README.md

-# KufiyaTech's Engineering Masterpiece: The Design Story
+# KufiyaTech's Engineering Masterpiece: The Chassis Design Story

-# Introduction

-Building an RC for WRO Future Engineers from scratch has been a significant challenge, especially since it's our first time designing a robot.
-Although using a kit would have been an easier option, we insisted on building our own robot, leaving us with no other options.
-As we started gathering the necessary components, we focused on identifying the exact mechanisms required for our RC.
-Our goal was to solve the challenges presented in the two competition rounds as effectively and simply as possible.
 The design of our robot has evolved over time, and here is how our designs have developed through this journey:

 # Steering System: